 Are we born with fish spotting ability, or is it a learned skill?
 I believe it is both.
 Not everyone has 20-20 vision, but I’m convinced that spotting fish is less about vision acuity as it is your ability to discern contrast, shades of gray, and movement.
 If it was just acuity, we’d all acquire great flats vision with a simple pair of prescription glasses!

 Our eyes possess unique features called photoreceptors (located on the retina) that process incoming imagery – cones, which enable color perception, and rods, which are essentially lightness / darkness sensors.
 Rods typically outnumber cones by about 4 to 1 and they allow us to discern contrast.
-I believe some folks have more rods than other people, enabling greater ability to discern shades of gray, contrast . . . and shadows on the flats.
+I believe some folks have more rods than other people, enabling greater ability to discern shades of gray, contrast, shadows and movement on the flats.
 Just as with vision acuity, we are not all the same.
 Over the years I’ve noticed that people with great night vision can distinguish shades of gray very well and inherently see fish better on the flats.

 Most anglers new to the flats don’t know what they’re really looking for – they must learn the “ques” and how they will appear in differing light and water conditions . . . we train our minds to recognize signs of fish and other indications of their presence.
 This takes time and practice.
 The same is true for your ability to sense movement, which is critical in distinguishing fish from fishy-looking inanimate objects (like rocks and sticks).
 Similar to dry-fly anglers who learn to acutely sense drag in their presentations, flats anglers master their ability to recognize subtle shadow movement.